Shopify vs. WooCommerce: Which shop is better?

 1. You need maximum flexibility

-No other shop system offers as many customization options.
-Every function, every design, every workflow can be individually tailored.
+No other shop system offers so many customization options.
+Every function, every design, every workflow can be individually configured.

 2. You have an existing WordPress website

-If your website already runs on WordPress, WooCommerce is the logical extension.
+If your website is already running on WordPress, WooCommerce is the logical next step.
 The integration is seamless and cost-effective.

 3. SEO is your main channel

 The combination of WordPress content marketing and a WooCommerce shop is unbeatable for organic traffic.
-No other system offers as much SEO control.
+No other system offers this much SEO control.

-With increasing revenue, WooCommerce becomes significantly cheaper than Shopify, as there are no percentage-based transaction fees.
+As sales increase, WooCommerce becomes significantly cheaper than Shopify because it doesn't charge percentage-based transaction fees.
 This is especially relevant for shops with high average order values.

-5. You have a technical team or an agency
+5. You have a technical team or agency

 With technical know-how (or an experienced agency like GoldenWing), you can perfectly tailor WooCommerce to your needs.

-Whether configurators, booking systems, membership areas, or complex pricing logic – with WooCommerce plugins and custom development, anything is possible.
+Whether configurators, booking systems, member areas or complex pricing logic – everything is possible with WooCommerce plugins and custom development.

 7. You want full data control

 With WooCommerce, all data resides on your server.
-You are not dependent on a platform and can switch hosts at any time.
+You are not dependent on a single platform and can switch hosting providers at any time.

 WordPress is the best blogging platform in the world.
-If content marketing is part of your strategy, you benefit enormously from the native blog integration.
+If content marketing is part of your strategy, you'll benefit enormously from the native blogging integration.

 What if you already have a shop and want to switch?
-Here are the key points:
+Here are the most important points:

 From Shopify to WooCommerce

-Migration from Shopify to WooCommerce is the more common path – usually because shop operators seek more flexibility or lower costs.
+Migrating from Shopify to WooCommerce is the more common route – mostly because shop owners are looking for more flexibility or lower costs.

 What can be migrated: